 Types of Debt Recovery

-There are a number of organisations who can give advice to consumers such as:
+There are a number of organisations that can give advice to consumers such as:

 Myth: the creditor can send bailiffs without going to court.
 Truth: bailiffs can only be sent once a County Court Judgment is awarded against you, or when the courts make a Repossession Order.